 - 1 vine ripe tomato diced and seeds removed

-- 3 tbsp jalapeño pepper diced (approx. 1 jalapeño)
+- 3 tablespoon jalapeño pepper diced (approx. 1 jalapeño)

 - 1/4 cup cilantro chopped

 - Make sure the shrimp is thawed, peeled and deveined, then place it on a cutting board and chop it into bite-sized pieces.
 Place it into a large bowl, along with the onion, lime juice and 1/2 teaspoon salt.

 - Allow the shrimp to sit in the lime juice for 30 minutes, which will take it from raw to cooked.